jupyterhub/traefik-proxy/docs/source/install.md

 ```
 c.JupyterHub.proxy_class = "traefik_file"
-# will configure JupyterHub to run with TraefikFileProviderProxy
+# will configure JupyterHub to run with TraefikFileProxy
 ```

 ```